American yellow warbler: Breeding

 The American yellow and mangrove (including golden) warblers differ in some other reproductive parameters.
 While the former is somewhat more of an r-strategist, the actual differences are complex and adapted to different environmental conditions.
 The yellow warbler starts breeding in May/June, while the mangrove warbler breeds all year round.
 American yellow warblers have been known to raise a brood of young in as little as 45 days, with 75 the norm.
 Tropical populations, by contrast, need more than 100 days per breeding.
 Males court the females with songs, singing 3,200 or more per day.
 They are, like most songbirds, generally serially monogamous; some 10% of mangrove warbler and about half as many American yellow warbler males are bigamous.
 Very few if any American yellow warblers breed more than once per year, with just 5% of female mangrove warblers doing so.
 If a breeding attempt fails, either parent will usually try to raise a second brood.

 The clutch of the American yellow warbler is 3–6 (typically 4–5, rarely 1–2) eggs.
 Incubation usually takes 11 days, sometimes up to 14.
 The nestlings weigh 1.3 g on average, are brooded for an average 8–9 days after hatching, and leave the nest the following day or the one thereafter.
 The mangrove warbler has only 3 eggs per clutch on average and incubates some 2 days longer.
 Its average post-hatching brooding time is 11 days.
-Almost half of the parents (moreso in the mangrove warbler than the American yellow warbler) attend the fledglings for two weeks or more after these leave the nest.
+Almost half of the parents (more so in the mangrove warbler than the American yellow warbler) attend the fledglings for two weeks or more after these leave the nest.
 Sometimes the adults separate early, each accompanied by one to three of the young.

 Some 3–4 weeks after hatching, the young are fully independent of their parents.
 They become sexually mature at one year of age, and attempt to breed right away.
 Some 55% of all American yellow warbler nestings are successful in raising at least one young.
 In contrast, only 25% of mangrove warbler nests successfully fledge any offspring, with accidents and predation frequently causing total loss of the clutch.